basho/basho_docs/content/riak/ts/1.4.0/developing/java.md

 #### `Fetch`

-Fetches a single row by it's key values.
+Fetches a single row by its key values.

 ##### Builder